 GeneCards Summary for GANAB Gene

 GANAB (Glucosidase II Alpha Subunit) is a Protein Coding gene.
-Diseases associated with GANAB include Polycystic Liver Disease and Glycogen Storage Disease Ii.
-Among its related pathways are Protein processing in endoplasmic reticulum and Transport to the Golgi and subsequent modification.
+Diseases associated with GANAB include Polycystic Kidney Disease 3 and Polycystic Liver Disease.
+Among its related pathways are Transport to the Golgi and subsequent modification and Calnexin/calreticulin cycle.
 GO annotations related to this gene include poly(A) RNA binding and hydrolase activity, hydrolyzing O-glycosyl compounds.
 An important paralog of this gene is GANC.

 UniProtKB/Swiss-Prot for GANAB Gene